Culture of Vietnam: Religion & philosophy

 Besides folk religion, religion in Vietnam has historically been a mix of Buddhism, Confucianism, and Taoism, known in Vietnamese as the Tam Giáo ("the three religions").
 Recently, scholars have provided empirical evidence on the existence of the socio-cultural phenomenon called "cultural additivity" in Vietnamese history and society.
+Some elements considered to be unique of Vietnamese culture include ancestor veneration and respect for community and family.

 Catholicism is also practiced in modern Vietnam.

+The three folk practices that are considered to be important or common amongst Vietnamese people may include: